danainjax/bf/NOTES.md

 Before submitting:

 A. FLOW/REFACTOR
- 1. Create a helper method for the way I am parsing the date in the books/show view
  2. if have already reviewed a book, take reader to edit page instead of new
  3. catch all for route hacking/route not found redirect